Note: Unfortunately, I do not have any more availability for students for Fall 2019.

 - Students may arrive at any time within the time window.

 - I am there early and stay late when students need me.

-- Parent Meetings: I require parents of college students to meet with me during the semester, to touch base proactively as well as to discuss strategies for supporting your child and addressing the concerns you have about your child.
+- Parent Meetings: I require parents of college students to meet with me 2-3 times during the semester, to touch base proactively as well as to discuss strategies for supporting your child and addressing the concerns you have about your child.
 This is usually online since most college parents are out of town, but sometimes we meet when parents are visiting.